Critical MeMe

 Rock of Ages (2012)

 I was expecting nothing from this movie, but I was provided with a couple of hours of sing-along-at-the-top-of-my-lungs fun.
 It was silly and sweet and pretty hilarious.
 I can’t believe this got such rotten reviews.
-It’s a gem.
+It’s a great time.

 Labels: , , , , ,